dataobservatory-eu/openmuse.dataobservatory.eu/content/resources/opa/index.md

 **Ensure unified output by defining the most appropriate format for the report before publishing, and justifying changes to format output across reports**: A detailed description of output is provided, including a sample output published pre-release of final results, using version control within and across reports.

-[Synyo]() as an expert in scientific dissemination is in charge for making sure that you have all the templates, and materials that ensure compliance.
-This is an iterative process: our work package researchers will try out their templates in practive with the 8 other principles, and ask for refinements for better compliance [here]().
+[Synyo](/author/synyo) as an expert in scientific dissemination is in charge for making sure that you have all the templates, and materials that ensure compliance.
+This is an iterative process: our work package researchers will try out their templates in practice with the 8 other principles, and ask for refinements for better compliance [here]().

 **Establish a clear link between input and output by displaying how the output changes under different assumptions.** An interactive tool allowing  for adjusted inputs is provided, and its underlying code shares the same key sections of code behind the analysis section.
 [Reprex]() as an expert on reproducible research is assisting our research teams in the work packages to create these interactive policy reports.